Syriac Christianity: Terms for Syriac Christians

 In 431 the Council of Ephesus declared Nestorianism a heresy.
 Nestorians, persecuted in the Byzantine Empire, sought refuge in the parts of Mesopotamia that were part of the Sasanian Empire.
 This encouraged acceptance of Nestorian doctrine by the Persian Church of the East, which spread Christianity outside Persia, to India, China, Tibet and Mongolia, expanding the range of this eastern branch of Syriac Christianity.
-The western branch, the Jacobite Church, appeared after the Council of Chalcedon's condemnation of Miaphysitism in 451.
+Most of the remaining Syriac Christians within the Byzantine Empire formally accepted Miaphysitism having rejected the Council of Chalcedon, and also spread their faith eastwards Persia, India, and China.